 - Delta County - Delta County is located in western Colorado at the base of Grand Mesa, the largest flat top mountain in the world.
 An agricultural and heritage hotbed, this region is home to delightfully diverse Cedaredge, Crawford, Delta, Hotchkiss, and Paonia.
 Our story is about agriculture pioneers, mining, land, and water development.

 - Cheyenne, Wyoming - Cheyenne is a big town by Wyoming's standards and provides a fantastic authentic Western experience.
 For starters it's home to the largest outdoor rodeo in the world, Cheyenne Frontier Days.
-In addition, visitors will enjoy the Cheyenne Depot, the Big Boy Steam Engine, the Cheyenne Botanic Gardens, the Railway Trolley, the Historic Governor's Mansion – and don't forget the huge boots that are painted and located throughout the town.
+In addition, visitors will enjoy the Cheyenne Depot, the Big Boy Steam Engine, the Cheyenne Botanic Gardens, the Railway Trolley, the Historic Governor's Mansion.

 - Laramie, Wyoming - Laramie, Wyoming is located one hour north of Rocky Mountain National Park, home to the University of Wyoming.
 Laramie offers western hospitality, Division I colligate sports, historic sites, and endless outdoor possibilities.
 On your next trip west, stop in Laramie, Wyoming!